Virtual Clerkship

 End-of-rotation presentation

-You will present an interesting case in the form of a 10-minute case report.
+On the last Friday of your rotation, you will present an interesting case in the form of a 10-minute case report.
 Students present a brief HPI, past medical history, pertinent surgical, family and social history, and a physical exam.
 Students then formulate a differential diagnosis, determine which diagnostic tests are to be performed, and then discuss the results, final diagnosis, and the disposition of the patient.
 This is the most common style of presentation but you are not restricted to this format.
-Alternatively, you may review recent literature or an interesting procedure.
+Alternatively, you may review an interesting procedure or recent literature.
 Feel free to be creative.
 Audio-visual aids are not required but are frequently utilized.

 How to apply

-1. Go to the VSAS Search for Electives form
+1. Go to the VSLO Search for Electives form

 2. Select Weill Cornell Medicine from the Institution Menu